 Expert guidance: Quality control and process design with continuous manufacturing requires a specific skillset.
 Thermo Fisher Scientific is a pioneer and innovator in continuous manufacturing.
-Under the guidance of Eric Jayjock, PhD, Director of Continuous Manufacturing at Thermo Fisher Scientific and an industry-recognized expert in these techniques, the team will help you build processes and programs that are robust, yet have the flexibility to be adjusted when needed.
+Our team of industry experts will help you build processes and programs that are not only robust, but also have flexible to adjust when needed

 As the FDA and other global regulators increasingly prefer the use of continuous manufacturing as a more reliable and safer drug manufacturing technique, you can benefit by outsourcing your project to the industry leader in continuous manufacturing.

 Learn more about continuous manufacturing in these videos: